raspberrypilearning/dancing-unicorn-rainbow/en/step_6.md

 --- /hint ---
 --- /hints ---

-2) On any event, make your LED go on for 2 seconds and then off for 2 seconds
+2) When your Scratch program starts, make your LED light up for 2 seconds and then turn off for 2 seconds.

 --- hints ---
 --- hint ---